Shedding light on classical shadows: learning photonic quantum states: Experiments

-Importantly, binned-distribution can be classically approximated to within small total variation distance if the number of bins $K$ is constant \cite{seron_efficient_2024}.
-In this setting, the computation of the expected distribution can be performed classically and used to validate the experimental setup in hand.
+The $m$ output modes are clustered into $K$ bins ${\Kc = \{\Kc_1, \cdots, \Kc_K\}}$, and binned-probabilities are given by the multidimensional discrete Fourier transform of the characteristic function of bin-number operators.
+Importantly, binned-distribution can be approximately sampled from classically within small total variation distance if the number of bins $K$ is constant \cite{seron_efficient_2024}.
+In this setting, the computation of the expected distribution can be performed classically and used to validate the experimental setup at hand.